Skip to main content

 performance improvements

-section with ideas and tests about what is possible to improve and how
+This section contains ideas and tests around what can be improved and how

 • check this htpps://docs.getdbt.com/reference/warehouse-setups/redshift-setup and RS docs - I am sure that might increase performances if done right